MartinPetkov/GCTF2021BeginnersQuestWriteups/11-pwn-notebook/README.md

 is hard to read, but it's most likely accessing a field in a list of structs, with the input (`rdx_1`) used as the offset.

-There's also `__stack_chk_fail()` which sounds like part of a [stack canary](https://en.wikipedia.org/wiki/Buffer_overflow_protection#Canaries) protection, which we're not going to bypass easily (remember, this is "Beginners" Quest - likely the intended approach is supposed to be simple).
+There's also `__stack_chk_fail()` which sounds like part of a [stack canary](https://en.wikipedia.org/wiki/Buffer_overflow_protection#Canaries) protection, which we're not going to bypass easily (remember, this is "Beginners" Quest - the intended approach is supposed to be fairly easy).

 There's also the curious function `catsay` (called it!).
 It's not a standard Linux command, so it's probably custom for this challenge.
 Let's look a bit deeper.